stenzek/duckstation/README.md

 - 2021/01/31: "Fullscreen UI" added, aka "Big Duck/TV Mode".
 This interface is fully navigatible with a controller.
 Currently it's limited to the NoGUI frontend, but it will be available directly in the Qt frontend in the near future, with more features being added (e.g. game grid) as well.
 - 2021/01/24: Runahead added - work around input lag in some games by running frames ahead of time and backtracking on input.
 DuckStation's implementation works with upscaling and the hardware renderers, but you still require a powerful computer for higher frame counts.
 - 2021/01/24: Rewind added - you can now "smooth rewind" (but not for long), or "skip rewind" (for much long) while playing.
-- 2021/01/10: Option to sync to host refresh rate added (enabled by default).
-This will give the smoothest animation possible with zero duped frames, at the cost of running the game <1% faster.
-Users with variable refresh rate (GSync/FreeSync) displays will want to disable the option.
-- 2021/01/10: Audio resampling added when fast forwarding to fixed speeds.
-Instead of crackling audio, you'll now get pitch altered audio.
-- 2021/01/03: Per game settings and game properties added to Android version.
-- 2020/12/30: Box and Adaptive downsampling modes added.
-Adaptive downsampling will smooth 2D backgrounds but attempt to preserve 3D geometry via pixel similarity (only supported in D3D11/Vulkan).
-Box is a simple average filter which will downsample to native resolution.
-- 2020/12/30: Hotkey binding added to Android version.
-You can now bind hotkeys such as fast forward, save state, etc to controller buttons.
-The ability to bind multi-button combinations will be added in the future.
-- 2020/12/29: Controller mapping/binding added for Android version.
-By default mappings will be clear and you will have to set them, you can do this from `Settings -> Controllers -> Controller Mapping`.
-Profiles can be saved and loaded as well.
-- 2020/12/29: Dark theme added for Android.
-By default it will follow your system theme (Android 10+), but can be overridden in settings.
-- 2020/12/29: DirectInput/DInput controller interface added for Windows.
-You can use this if you are having difficulties with SDL.
-Vibration is not supported yet.
-- 2020/12/25: Partial texture replacement support added.
-For now, this is only applicable to a small number of games which upload backgrounds to video RAM every frame.
-Dumping and replacement options are available in `Advanced Settings`.
-- 2020/12/22: PGXP Depth Buffer enhancement added.
-This enhancement can eliminate "polygon fighting" in games, by giving the PS1 the depth buffer it never had.
-Compatibility is rather low at the moment, but for the games it does work in, it works very well.
-The depth buffer will be made available to postprocessing shaders in the future, enabling  effects such as SSAO.
-- 2020/12/21: DuckStation now has two releases - Development and Preview.
-New features will appear in Preview first, and make their way to the Development release a few days later.
-To switch to preview, update to the latest development build (older builds will update to development), change the channel from `latest` to `preview` in general settings, and click `Check for Updates`.
-- 2020/12/16: Integrated CPU debugger added in Qt frontend.
-- 2020/12/13: Button layout for the touchscreen controller in the Android version can now be customized.
-- 2020/12/10: Translation support added for Android version.
-Currently Brazillian Portuguese, Italian, and Dutch are available.

 ## Features